sequentech/deployment-tool/doc/production_or_dev_deployment.md

 Even for the election authorities' machines, it's easiest to just copy the `config.yml` file from `prod-s1` and use it as a base.
-However, we provide sample production config files for both agora and auth machines in the `doc/production` directory.
+However, we provide sample production config files for both sequent and auth machines in the `doc/production` directory.

 # Web servers master deployment [prod-s1, prod-s2]